psu-libraries/pdf_accessibility_api/README.md

 ## Purpose

 The PDF Accessibility API is a Rails application for interfacing with the [PDF_Accessibility](https://github.com/psu-libraries/PDF_Accessibility) application, which provides accessibility remediation for PDFs.

-At its core, the PDF Accessibility API is an interface to an S3 bucket with an input directory — where the API places files to be processed by the PDF_Accessibility application — and an output directory — where the PDF_Accessibility application places the processed files to be retrieved.
-The PDF Accessibility API is just an intermediary to send and retrieve those files for clients.
+At its core, the PDF Accessibility API is an interface to an S3 bucket with:
+- an input directory, where the API places files to be processed by the PDF_Accessibility application
+- an output directory, where the PDF_Accessibility application places the processed files to be retrieved

+The PDF Accessibility API acts as an intermediary to send and retrieve those files for clients.
 It has two major components: the API and the GUI.

 ## API